chipzx92/DataEngineeringI320/docs/presentations/modeling/02_many_to_many/index.md

 Note that the simple association table **does not show up in the conceptual ER diagram**, but it does show up in the physical ER diagram and in the table sketches.
-So there can be more tables than there are boxes in the ER diagram.
+So there can be more tables than there are boxes in the Conceptual diagram.

 # Modeling Exercise (in-class)

-Form five groups and you will be assigned one of the relationships below.
+Form eight groups and you will be assigned one of the relationships below.
 Each should be modeled with just two entities (two boxes) and one relationship between them (one line).
 Hint: they are all many-to-many with a simple association table :)